On certain extensions of vector bundles in p-adic geometry: Introduction

-We can now state our main result as follows: \begin{thm} Let $\Dcal, \Ecal$, and $\Fcal$ be vector bundles on $\schff$ such that the maximum slope in $\HN(\Dcal)$ is less than the minimum slope in $\HN(\Fcal)$.
-Assume that one of $\Dcal, \Ecal, \Fcal$ is semistable.
-Then there exists a short exact sequence of vector bundles on $\schff$
+We can now state our main result as follows: \begin{thm} Let $\Dcal, \Ecal$, and $\Fcal$ be vector bundles on $\schff$ such that $\Ecal$ is semistable.
+There exists a short exact sequence of vector bundles on $\schff$